-FW is focused on ensuring the highest quality of whiskey is produced, beginning with grain selection to barrel aging and bottling.
-FW begins with milling regionally produced grains to create their unique mash combinations for their whiskeys, including bourbon and rye.
-FW worked closely with a thirty-year Kentucky bourbon veteran to carefully select each piece of equipment including a Kentucky produced copper still and a custom rickhouse.
-Throughout the distillation and aging process, FW has introduced their own techniques to leverage the extreme atmospheric conditions in Austin, TX to produce a distinctly Texas whiskey.
-This includes improved efficiency for equipment using sophisticated automation systems optimizing quality control, consistency, and safety.
+FW is focused on ensuring the highest quality of whiskey is produced, beginning with grain selection, barrel aging, and bottling.
+FW starts with milling regionally produced grains to create unique mash combinations for its whiskeys, including bourbon and rye.
+FW worked closely with a thirty-year Kentucky bourbon veteran to carefully select each piece of equipment including a Kentucky-produced copper still and a custom rickhouse.
+Throughout the distillation and aging process, FW has introduced its own techniques to leverage the extreme atmospheric conditions in Austin, TX, to produce a distinctly Texan whiskey.
+This includes improved efficiency of equipment using sophisticated automation systems that optimize quality control, consistency, and safety.